 Sandpit

 Wübben Foundation sandpits offer researchers the freedom to think beyond disciplinary conventions, test fresh approaches, and air new ideas.
-15–20 Curious Minds are invited to a three-day event to give shape to a topic away from established structures and predictable constellations.
+15–20 Curious Minds are invited to a three-day event to give shape to a topic away from established structures and predictable group configurations.

 Objective